-- 3. On External Audit, it ensured the independence, qualification, and objectivity of the appointed external auditor, which is accredited by the BSP and SEC.
-On April 19, 2021, it approved and endorsed for approval of the Board the reappointment of the Bank's external auditor.
-It reviewed and discussed the content of the engagement letter, audit plan, scope of work, focus areas, composition of engagement team among others, prior to the commencement of audit work.
+- 3. On external audit, it reviewed and approved the 2022 Audit Plans of the external auditor to ensure the adequacy of its scope and coverage and appropriateness of the timelines.
+It reviewed and discussed the content of the engagement letter, scope of work, composition of engagement team among others, prior to the commencement of the non- audit work.
 It comprehensively discussed the external audit reports, focusing on internal controls, risk management, governance and matters with financial impact particularly on the changes in accounting and reporting standards.
 It reviewed Management's Letter as well as Management's response and action taken on the external auditor's findings and recommendations. - 4.
-In overseeing the compliance function, it reviewed and approved the annual plans and independent compliance testing roadmaps of the Compliance Department including the Anti-Money Laundering (AML) Unit and the Revised Risk Profiling Policy of the Bank to ensure proper risk profile classification of clients.
-It approved and endorsed for approval of the Board of Directors the Revised Money Laundering and Terrorist Financing Prevention Program (MTPP) Manual, the Compliance Manuals, including the revised Regulatory Compliance and Management Manual, Independent Compliance Testing Manual, which incorporate the recommendations by the BSP and Internal Audit in their examinations.
-It monitored the progress and reviewed the results of the independent compliance and AML testing, timely submission of regulatory and prudential reports, compliance to mandatory ratios, as well as continuous improvement of the compliance and AML systems.
-It discussed in detail the BSP Reports of Examination and reviewed Management's replies, thereby ensuring implementation of corrective actions.
+In overseeing the compliance function, it reviewed and approved the revisions to the Money Laundering and Terrorist Financing Prevention Program (MTPP) Manual, annual compliance plans, and independent compliance testing roadmaps of the Compliance and Anti-Money Laundering (AML) departments.
+It monitored the progress and reviewed the status of the annual compliance plans, results of the independent compliance and AML testing, timely submission of regulatory and prudential reports, compliance to mandatory ratios, as well as continuous improvement of the compliance and AML systems.
+It conducted the annual appraisal of the performance of the Chief Compliance Officer for 2021.
+It discussed in detail the Bangko Sentral ng Pilipinas and Anti-Money Laundering Council Reports of Examination including the results of regulatory examinations of the Bank's foreign subsidiaries and reviewed Management's replies and its periodic updates to the regulators, thereby ensuring implementation of corrective actions.
 It also reviewed and provided guidance to Management in its replies to concerns of the regulators to ensure that the Bank's position is appropriately presented.